-Our office makes custom fitted whitening trays as part of an at home whitening kit.
-This is a more customizable and gentler way to whitening teeth when compared to in office whitening or over the counter whitening products.
+Our office makes custom-fitted whitening trays as part of an at-home whitening kit.
+This is a more customizable and gentler way to whiten teeth than in-office whitening or over-the-counter whitening products.

 When is it advisable for a dentist to remove wisdom teeth?

-Do you have any suggestions to help nervous child?
+Do you have any suggestions to help a nervous child?